TechOps29/secure-web-browser-py/README.md

 - **View Page Source**: Inspect and view the source code of any webpage with syntax highlighting.
 - **Open Source**: Fully customizable and open for contributions.

+## Give Feedback

+I’d love to hear your thoughts!
+If you have any feedback, suggestions, or tips on how I can improve this project, feel free to share.
+Your input will help make the browser even better!

 ## Installation

 To set up the browser on your machine, follow these steps: